Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-01-22.md

 2. Facility to direct an interrupt to its pre-specified handler
 3. Mechanism to save critical CPU state
 4. Mechanism to set kernel mode CPU state
-5. `return-from [Interrupt]` mechanism to return to calling program and user mode
+5. `return-from-interrupt` mechanism to return to calling program and user mode

 ## Interrupts
 Classes of Interrupts: